raspberrypilearning/rpg/en/step_5.md

 You see a key
 ---------------------------
 >get key
-you picked up the key
+You picked up the key
 ---------------------------
 You are in the Hall
 Inventory : ['key']